01 of 08

 The Throne Palace, also known as the Palace of Supreme Harmony, was the nerve center for the Emperor's court during its heyday.
 Built in 1805 by Emperor Gia Long, the Throne Palace was first used in 1806 for the emperor's coronation.

-Over the years, the Throne Palace became the preferred setting for the Empire's most important ceremonies, like the Coronations of Emperors and Crown Princes, and receiving... foreign ambassadors.
-High meetings of state were also conducted at the Throne Palace.
+Over the years, the Throne Palace became the preferred setting for the Empire's most important ceremonies, like the Coronations of Emperors and Crown Princes, and receiving foreign ambassadors.

 The Throne Palace was built to accommodate such pomp and circumstance: the building is 144 feet long, 100 feet wide, and 38 feet tall, supported by lacquered-red columns entwined with gilded dragons.
 Over the throne hangs a carved board bearing Chinese characters reading "Palace of Supreme Harmony".